-Sean A. Mulvihill is best known around the globe for creating and starring in the 2007 docu/drama feature film, Living Luminaries: On the Serious Business of Happiness.
+Sean is well known around the globe for creating and starring in the 2007 docu/drama feature film, Living Luminaries: On the Serious Business of Happiness.
 The film stars Eckhart Tolle (The Power of Now), Marianne Williamson, don Miguel Ruiz (The Four Agreements), and Michael Bernard Beckwith.

 He is also recognized as the voice of the main character, Prometheus, in the Sony Playstation Virtual Reality game, “Loading Human.”
 The game is written and directed by Italian actor/director Flavio Parenti, star of Woody Allen’s “To Rome with Love.”
 Sean also appeared in an upcoming episode of RAI Italy’s “Questo Nostro Amore” with Neri Marcore’.

 Abroad, Mr. Mulvihill starred in Action Theatre’s 2016-17 Italian National Tours of “Here Comes the Train,” “Festivity Planet,” “The Monster,” and “Franky Goes to Hollywood.”
 He also directed musical theatre camps for the Torino, Italy-based company.

 A trained clown and mime, Sean is the creator of a solo show called “Velo,” about a opera-singing clown who misses his train and gets locked in the station overnight.
 The show premiered at the Rooted Moon Theatre Festival in Sardegna, Italy in July 2016.

 Other original works include his solo sci-fi storytelling show, “I Promise,” in which the actor embodies numerous characters and creates lush and detailed environments using just the voice and body.
 He transports us to an invisible world with Gods and aliens that only the “truly devoted” can see.